 The interesting part about this comparison is that there is a difference in sound between the E10K and FiiO Q1, however subtle it may be.

 The Q1 sounds a lot more smoothed over, refined, lush, neutral, and warm.
 It’s an elegant, buttery response and does make your headphones sound fantastic.

 The E10K by contrast sounds a bit grainier, less refined, a little sloppier, and maybe a tad more abrasive.
-The E10K I would say is more rough around the edges, and this manifests in nearly every comparison I’ve done of this Amp/DAC.
+The E10K I would say is more rough around the edges, and this manifests in nearly every comparison I’ve done of this Amp/DAC vs. others.
 It’s subtle, but becomes the difference in a $75 DAC vs. a $100 one, or a $200 one, or a $350 one.